-You'll be able to buy the Fitbit Ace 2 from the end of March for £69.99.
+Parents are able to review their child's activity and sleep habits through the Fitbit app in a specific family section.
+If any of this interests you, the Ace 2 costs £69.99 in the UK.
 It comes in three colour options of Watermelon, Night Sky or Neon Yellow.
 There are also additional colours and accessory options, including classic silicone bands, printed bands and the Inspire HR bands for older children.
-Accessories start at £19.99.

 If you love tracking stats and crunching the numbers on your latest outdoor activity, you'll love The Gear Loop.
 Our new sister site is here to bring you the freshest news, the most honest reviews, informative guides and inspirational travel features that cover all outdoor active lifestyle pursuits, from sea to summit.
 Whether that's running or cycling, winter sports or water sports, The Gear Loop has got it covered.